Once Upon a Time, Mt. Abram in Maine Was Home to a Thrilling Monorail Ride

-Shared by Todd A. Merry in the Facebook group Old Pictures of Forgotten Maine, some of his families home videos show what visitors to Mt.
-Abram experienced on the monorail ride in the late 70's.
-When it debuted, it was the first-of-its-kind in the northeast and was received so well that Mt.
+Shared by Todd A. Merry in the Facebook group Old Pictures of Forgotten Maine, some of his family's home videos show what visitors to Mt.
+Abram experienced on the monorail ride in the late '70s.
+When it debuted, it was the first-of-its-kind in the northeast, and received so well that Mt.
 Abram opened a second, smaller monorail ride in 1979.
 The popularity led Attitash in New Hampshire to add a similar attraction to their mountain as well.

 For Mt.
-Abram, the "American Zephyr" excitement was short lived unfortunately.
-Once the new shine wore off, there were a cascade of issues with ride experience for many.
-Sometimes the ride would go too slow because of nervous riders, other riders were too aggressive leading to dangerous behavior on the monorail.
+Abram, the "American Zephyr" excitement was short lived, unfortunately.
+Once the new shine wore off, there was a cascade of ride experience issues for many.
+Sometimes the ride would go too slow because of nervous riders, other riders were too aggressive, leading to dangerous behavior on the monorail.
 After several seasons of complaints, Mt.
-Abram decided to abandon the monorail business in the early 1980's.
+Abram decided to abandon the monorail business in the early 1980s.